revolutioncom123/wheels/README.md

 ## Build SageAttention

 1. Run the workflow 'Build SageAttention'.
-We support `torch2.5.1+cu124` and `torch2.6.0+cu126` as of now
+We support torch 2.5.1 + CUDA 12.4.1 and torch 2.6.0 + CUDA 12.6.3 as of now
 2. Download the artifacts
 3. Do some sanity checks locally
 4. Upload the wheels to GitHub releases